rpatil524/Community-Notebooks/Notebooks/How_to_use_ISB-CGC_APIs.md

 1. Create Google Cloud Project set up\*
 2. Register with the ISB-CGC WebApp\*
-3. Create a Creditial File on your local machine by using the [isb\_auth.py script](https://github.com/isb-cgc/ISB-CGC-API/blob/master/scripts/isb_auth.py) from the [ISB-CGC-API
+3. Create a Credential File on your local machine by using the [isb\_auth.py script](https://github.com/isb-cgc/ISB-CGC-API/blob/master/scripts/isb_auth.py) from the [ISB-CGC-API